SivarajAmbat/CloudTrials/README.md

 Troubleshooting:

-- Use `Get-AzureRmComputeResourceSku' for checking available SKU per location
+- Use `Get-AzureRmComputeResourceSku` for checking available SKU per location

 `
 Get-AzureRmComputeResourceSku | where {$_.Locations.Contains("eastus")}